echan295/AM-3611-2019/Git Tutorial/tutorial.md

 ```console
 git commit -m "Enter changes here"
 ```
 If we had just typed `git commit`, Git will take you to a text editor on your terminal, such as Nano or Vim, for you to write a commit message.
 Not only does this take more time, if you are unfamiliar with these particular programs, you may not be able to commit anything to Git.
+(If by chance you accidentally typed `git commit`, to exit Vim, type `:wq`, to exit Nano, type `Ctrl+X`).

 Congratulations, you have successfully performed your first commit!